Silesian Voivodeship: Education

-There are eleven public universities in the voivodship.
+There are eleven public universities in the voivodeship.
 The biggest university is the University of Silesia in Katowice, with 43,000 students.
-The region's capital boasts the Medical University, The Karol Adamiecki University of Economics in Katowice, the University of Music in Katowice, the Physical Education Academy and the Academy of Fine Arts.
+The region's capital boasts the Medical University, the Karol Adamiecki University of Economics in Katowice, the University of Music in Katowice, the Physical Education Academy, and the Academy of Fine Arts.
 Częstochowa is the seat of the Częstochowa University of Technology and Pedagogic University.
 The Silesian University of Technology in Gliwice is nationally renowned.
 Bielsko-Biała is home of the Technical-Humanistic Academy.
 In addition, 17 new private schools have been established in the region.

 There are over 300,000 people currently studying in the Voivodeship.
 The biggest universities (for day 30.11.2016 r.) are: